 We often need to know the evaporation rate of a solvent on a flat plate with a steady air flow above it.
 This is rather difficult to calculate from first principles, but some well-known approximations are good enough given the uncertainties in, say, measuring the rate.

 The calculation uses a set of dimensionless numbers.
-Based on the air velocity, U, the temperature T and length of the plate L, then basic parameters such as the kinematic viscosity of air, ν, diffusion coefficient of the solvent in air, D we have:
+Based on the air velocity, U, the temperature T and length of the plate L, then basic parameters such as the kinematic viscosity of air, ν, diffusion coefficient of the solvent in air, D (itself a complicated dependency on MWt and MVol of the solvent) we have:

 The key number is Sh because it contains the mass transfer coefficient, k.
 It is calculated from the other two via: